Assisted Migration of Florida Torreya

 April 2023/ 30 GERMINATED SEEDS from 2021 Torreya harvest (after 2 winter stratifications) are sorted and were then planted in 3 Ypsilanti sites

-While Connie had begun "guerrilla rewilding" on deer-free, city-center forest slopes of the Huron River in November 2021 (see the November 2022 entries below), she also winter stratified approx. 500 seeds from the 2021 harvested seeds in a hole dug into the forested slope along the Ypsilanti cemetery.
+While Connie had begun "guerrilla rewilding" on deer-free, trash-laden, city-center forest slopes of the Huron River in November 2021 (see the November 2022 planting entries below), she also winter stratified approx. 500 seeds from the 2021 harvested seeds in a hole dug into the forested slope along the Ypsilanti cemetery.
 She distributed to volunteers all but 78 of those seeds Spring 2022, then kept the remainder in a soil-filled cooler stratified outdoors for their second winter.
 She brought the cooler indoors during times of exceptionally freezing temperatures.
 (Torreya seeds almost never germinate after only 1 winter stratification.)

 After 2 winter stratifications, she examined all 78 seeds in April 2023 and found that 39% had newly germinated: